samblum17/CapitalOneSES-August2019Submit/README.md

 - Learn from educational information about a selected destination, utilizing available lesson plans as well as relevant people and places associated with the location.

 ## Prerequisites
-National Park Kiosk is an iOS Application that is designed to run on iPhones running iOS 12+.
+National Park Kiosk is an iOS Application that is designed to run on iPhones running iOS 12+ and Macs with Apple silicon.

 ## Installing and Testing
 National Park Kiosk is available on the iOS App Store.
 It can be downloaded directly from your iPhone running iOS 12+ [here](https://apps.apple.com/us/app/national-park-kiosk/id1465222121).
 Testing of this application can be done in the Xcode iOS Simulator or Xcode 11 live preview.
 Download all project files onto a Mac running macOS Mojave or later.